alexbejann/RoC/README.md

 - RoC has a special method of taking values as input.
 - You can take as input `numar` and `sdc` data types (`Strings` and `integers`).
 - __Why not `scurt` is not support for scanner?__ Well, because we won't be able to check if the user have entered a number from 0 to 9.
 Therefore, we decided to not allow this although there is a possibility for this, assigning the value to a `numar` data type and assign the value from the user to a `scurt` data type.
-- Based on the datatype that is declared(`numar/sdc`) the CodeGenerator will pick the appropiate method from `Scanner` class.
+- Based on the datatype that is declared(`numar/sdc`) the CodeGenerator will pick the appropriate method from `Scanner` class.
 - __How does `numar a<- urmatorul` work?__ The end result would look like this in JAVA `int b = (new Scanner(System.in)).nextInt()` or `String b = (new Scanner(System.in)).nextLine()` everytime `urmatorul` keyword is called we will create a new Scanner object but is _not stored_ on the stack.

 Examples: